Rethink the cool

 OPEN SOURCE, GRASS ROOTS REVOLUTION

-will change the ugly face of corporate capitalism
+Bit by bit, industry by industry this little black spot will change the ugly face of corporate capitalism

-The Blackspot Anticorporation, 1243 West 7th Avenuem Vancouver, BC V6H 1B7 Phone (604) 736-9401 blackspot [at] adbusters [dot] org
+The Blackspot Anticorporation, 1243 West 7th Avenue Vancouver, BC V6H 1B7 Phone (604) 736-9401 blackspot [at] Adbusters [dot] org

 There was a similar site that didn't require you to buy the shoes called antipreneur.org .
-Both were online in the late 2000s.
-This is a quote from the front page:
+Both were online in the late 2000s and are on archive.org

 CAN ACTIVISTS HARNESS THE ENTREPRENEURIAL SPIRIT?